maxrdz/Memories/CONTRIBUTING.md

 # Contributing Guidelines

+Thank you for considering contributing to Album!
+All code contributions are made using merge requests.

 If you are new to the GNOME community and software ecosystem, the Album project would like to give you a warm welcome to the GNOME community.
 We highly encourage you to visit